danielemegna/PythonKatNotifier/README.md

 Now you can run tests via
 ```
-$ python test/*.py
+$ python -m unittest discover
 ```
-or easier with the bash script
+or easier via the bash script
 ```
 $ ./runtest
 ```